Brick matching 101

 • Is applied with a brush for maximum absorption

-• Comes with a resumé of at least 10 jobs that have lasted 15 years or more in a severe weather market and that are available for public inspection.
+• Comes with a resume of at least 10 jobs that have lasted 15 years or more in a severe weather market and that are available for public inspection.

 Here's a paint-like product applied less than two years earlier.
 Note the blisters formed in the coating, and the single-tone color.
 Even the mortar has a paint-like product on it.
 These are not proven masonry stains.

 In a short few hours, your stain contractor’s specialists can represent their work on a 40- to 100-brick test panel.
-Whether it is a taped-off portion of an existing fully cured wall or a temporary field panel built with mortar, the test panel displays the precise colors planned for the project and the way in which they are to be arranged.
+Whether it is taped-off portion of an existing fully cured wall or a temporary field panel built with mortar, the test panel displays the precise colors planned for the project and the way in which they are to be arranged.
 The customer and the architect can control the color range and other details, including the cost of the job.
 If the test panel shows that the mortar is not a good match, it can be stained as well.

 In the blue-taped area is an example of how a staining sample can be represented or viewed for approval by the owner.